tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 }
 ```

-However, as EVM signature format is incompatible with Cosmos SDK transactions, the signature returned from the wallet must be converted.
-The code below shows the conversion process.
+However, EVM signature format is incompatible with Cosmos SDK (and by extension Initia) transactions by default.
+So, for the Widget to be able to use the signature to build the complete transaction, the signature must first be converted.
+The snippet below shows the conversion process.

 ```ts
 private async sign(signDoc: StdSignDoc): Promise<StdSignature> {